BrainPad/cliboa/README.md

 Available on any Linux distributions, like Debian, Ubuntu, CentOS, REL, or etc.

 ## Install Cliboa
-python version 3.0 or later is required.
+python version 3.4 or later and pipenv are required.
 In the environemnt which pip can be used, execute as below.

 ```
+sudo pip3 install pipenv
-pip install cliboa
+sudo pip3 install cliboa
 ```

 ## Configuration of a Simple ETL Processing